SayanAndrews2002/Machine-Learning-Heart-Patient-Data-Project/README.md

-HEART PATIENT DATA PROJECT

-SUMMARY:
+# Heart Patient Data Project

+## Summary

-The Real-world Heart Patient Data Project was a significant undertaking where I leveraged my skills in data analytics and machine learning to analyze a comprehensive dataset related to heart patients.
-The dataset included a multitude of predictor variables that aimed to predict whether an individual had heart disease or not.
+The **Real-world Heart Patient Data Project** was a significant undertaking where I leveraged my skills in data analytics and machine learning to analyze a comprehensive dataset related to heart patients.
+The dataset included a multitude of predictor variables aimed at predicting whether an individual had heart disease or not.

-DETAILS:

-The primary objective was to develop accurate predictive models to aid in diagnosing and understanding the factors influencing heart disease.
-So first, I wrote an introduction regarding the topic and my dataset and how I aimed to carry out the project.

-**Data Exploration:** Conducted an in-depth exploration of the dataset, understanding the distribution of variables, identifying outliers, and assessing data quality.
-Loaded in my libraries, checked dimensions, checked for missing data.
-I then conducted exploratory data analysis on the predictor variables that I felt to be most relevant or important, on their own, in relation to the target variable, or in relation to one another.
-This allowed me to gain some initial results and knowledge, and make inferences, especially regarding the correlations between predictor variables themselves, as well as the target variable.

-**Data Splitting:** This consisted of splitting the data into training and testing data, creating recipes, exploring correlations between continuous variables, predicting the outcome variable using our recipes, and stratified sampling.

-**Model Building:** Developed and implemented machine learning models, including but not limited to decision trees, random forests, and other algorithms, to predict the likelihood of heart disease based on the given features.
-Logistic regression model, Linear Discriminant Analysis Model for classification, quadratic discriminant analysis model for classification, KNN model (or k-nearest neighbors model).
+## Project Details

+### Data Exploration
+- **Initial Exploration:** Conducted an in-depth exploration of the dataset, examining variable distributions, identifying outliers, and assessing data quality.
+- **Preprocessing:** Loaded necessary libraries, checked dataset dimensions, and handled any missing data.
+- **Exploratory Data Analysis (EDA):** Focused on the predictor variables most relevant to the target variable, exploring their relationships with each other and with the target variable.
+This step provided initial insights and allowed for inferences, particularly regarding variable correlations.

+### Data Splitting
+- **Training and Testing Split:** Split the data into training and testing sets to facilitate model validation.
+- **Recipes:** Developed and applied data preprocessing recipes.
+- **Stratified Sampling:** Ensured balanced representation in the training and testing datasets.
+- **Correlation Analysis:** Explored correlations between continuous variables and the target variable to inform feature selection.

+### Model Building
+- **Machine Learning Models:** Developed multiple predictive models including:
+  - **Logistic Regression**
+  - **Decision Trees**
+  - **Random Forests**
+  - **K-Nearest Neighbors (KNN)**
+  - **Linear Discriminant Analysis (LDA)**
+  - **Quadratic Discriminant Analysis (QDA)**

+### Model Fitting and Tuning
-**Model Fitting and Tuning:** Conducted rigorous model tuning to enhance predictive accuracy, employing techniques such as hyperparameter optimization.
-Cross validation with random forests, ranger and xgboost engines, models fitted to folded data.
+- **Model Tuning:** Enhanced model accuracy using hyperparameter optimization.
+- **Cross-Validation:** Employed techniques like cross-validation with random forests, ranger, and XGBoost engines, fitting models to folded data for robust evaluation.

-**Model Selection and Performance Evaluation:** Evaluated the performance of different models, selecting the most effective one based on metrics like area under ROC curve on training data and testing data, heatmaps.
+### Model Selection and Performance Evaluation
+- **Performance Metrics:** Evaluated model performance based on metrics such as the area under the ROC curve (AUC) for both training and testing datasets.

-**Insights and Recommendations:** Derived meaningful insights from the analysis, highlighting significant predictors of heart disease.
-Generated actionable recommendations based on the model outcomes, and wrote conclusion regarding all of this.
+- **Heatmaps:** Used heatmaps to visualize model performance and understand predictor relationships.

+### Insights and Recommendations
+- **Key Predictors:** Identified significant predictors of heart disease from the model outcomes.
+- **Actionable Recommendations:** Provided recommendations based on the insights generated from the analysis.
+- **Conclusion:** Summarized the findings and insights, offering potential real-world applications of the model for heart disease prediction.

+## Conclusion

+This project showcased my proficiency in machine learning, model evaluation, and predictive analytics in the healthcare domain.
+The **Heart Patient Data Project** demonstrates my ability to work with complex datasets and derive actionable insights, making a tangible impact in the prediction and diagnosis of heart disease.